Alfonso Rivas Player Props: Pirates vs. Brewers

 Alfonso Rivas At The Plate

+- Rivas has driven in a run in two games this season, with multiple runs batted in once.

-- He has scored in three of seven games so far this year.
+- He has scored a run in four of eight games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.